shawnbrown/squint/docs/tutorial/select.rst

 Selecting Data
 ##############

 The following examples demonstrate squint's :class:`Select` class.
-This introduction is written with the intent that you follow along and type the examples into Python's interactive prompt yourself.
-This will give you hands-on experience working with Select and Query objects.
+For these examples, we will use the following data set:

 .. _intro-data-set:

-For these examples, we will use the following data set:

     ===  ===  ===
      A    B    C